 When I was many years younger than I am today, being a grandmother seemed thousands of years into the future…..really.

 I remember being in conversation with a much older co-worker, talking about kids.
-I said, I will be so glad when my kids are grown up!
+I told her that I will be so glad when my kids are grown up!
 She looked at me with a smile and replied back, “oh no–cherish their young age while you can”.

-In my head I was thinking, “yeah I know, they grow up so fast”.
-I just smiled back with consent, and kept walking back to the office.
+In my head I was thinking, “yeah I know, they grow up so fast bla bla bla”.
+I just smiled back with consent, and kept walking back to my office.

 OMG, who’d thought she’d be right!
 Actually I saw my kids asserting their independence even before adulthood.